 The couple referenced above really benefited from having a Roth IRA.
 If the $10,000 came from a Traditional IRA or a 401(k) plan, the formula total would add up to $40,000 and they would owe income tax on half of their Social Security income.
 This is a tremendous advantage of using a Roth IRA.

 The two guarantees in life are death and taxes.
 This is just another reminder of the latter guarantee.
-I always tell people that if you’re paying more taxes, you’re making more money.
+We often tell people that if you’re paying more taxes, you’re making more money.
 While it doesn’t take away the sting of writing a large tax check, it does put things into perspective.
 If you have to pay taxes and you did your best to minimize them, then you are stuck with whatever tax bill remains.
 When you are preparing for retirement, make sure you understand your income sources.
 Furthermore, it may not be too late to give some consideration to a Roth IRA.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information.